N0TrustX/Spectre/README.md

-# Spectre
-The keys to the Kingdom
+# Spectre -The keys to the Kingdom
 How to use:
-Download the .html
+1. Download the .html
-Open in your browser
+2. Open in your browser
-provide the Hack ID
+3. Provide the Hack ID